ForRefugees

 CEO and Founder: Amber Bauer

 Amber founded ForRefugees in 2016 after leaving a 20-year procurement career.
 She and her husband have hosted refugees in their home and she remains deeply connected to front-line work.
-In a podcast interview, Amber emphasized: "with every single asylum seeker across Europe, whether they're 12 years old or whether they're 50 years old, they're someone's son or daughter."
-Seven years after founding, the organization supports 50 partner organizations across 7 countries.
+In a podcast interview, Amber emphasised: "with every single asylum seeker across Europe, whether they're 12 years old or whether they're 50 years old, they're someone's son or daughter."
+Seven years after founding, the organisation supports 50 partner organisations across 7 countries.

-Operations manager in the UK charity sector with four years of direct experience supporting refugees and asylum seekers in Greece, initially running a food distribution project in camps near Athens, then working with a legal aid organization in Thessaloniki.
-Joined the board in March 2025.
+Operations manager in the UK charity sector with four years of direct experience supporting refugees and asylum seekers in Greece, initially running a food distribution project in camps near Athens, then working with a legal aid organisation in Thessaloniki.
+Joined the board in 2025.

 Training to be a nurse while working part-time in dementia care.
 Nima has lived experience as a refugee, having fled political persecution in Iran and spent many years in Greece before settling in the UK.
 Became a trustee in 2022, bringing crucial refugee community perspective.

 Governance Approach: No trustees receive any remuneration, payments, or benefits from the charity.
-The board emphasizes transparency, accountability, and staying closely connected to refugee communities.
+The board emphasises transparency, accountability, and staying closely connected to refugee communities.

 How to Apply